-2023 2022 Pension settlement charge \$ 45.2 \$ -
+2024 2023 Pension settlement charge \$ 132.7 \$ 45.2 Ī

-During the year ended December 31, 2023, we recognized a settlement charge of \$45.2 million related to our plan to terminate the TRIP resulting from payments to eligible participants who elected a lump sum distribution.
+During the year ended December 31, 2024, we recognized net pre-tax settlement charges of \$132.7 million related to our plan to terminate the TRIP resulting from our purchase of a group annuity contract to provide participants, beneficiaries, and alternate payees the full value of their benefit under the plan.
+During the year ended December 31, 2023, we recognized a pre-tax settlement charge of \$45.2 million stemming from payments to eligible participants who elected a lump sum distribution under our plan to terminate the TRIP.